Toggle menu

 Commuted sums

 St Helens Borough Council may seek payment to pay for the future maintenance of the new or revised highway from the developer, acquiring monies via 'commuted sums' where necessary.
 Commuted sums allow greater flexibility for the highway authority to adopt non-standard materials and other items when development increases the council's future maintenance liability.
-The cost of commuted sums can vary depending on the asset however the cost is generally set at a minimum liability period of 25 years maintenance per asset.
+The cost of commuted sums can vary depending on the asset however the cost is generally set at a minimum period of 15 years maintenance per asset.

-Items that generate commuted sums figures are generally items that are non-standard highway assets; for example, highway structures, highway verges, urban traffic control (UTC) equipment, street furniture, bridges, drainage, trees and specialist surfacing.
 Developers should discuss their requirements with St Helens Borough Council's highways and transport planning department, prior to a full planning application.

 The council will provide the commuted sum figures upon completion of the technical approval process and all commuted sum figures will be payable upon completion of the Section 38 agreement.